Safety guide

 First date safety often comes down to a few simple choices.

-A reassuring setup does not kill spontaneity.
-It simply helps the meeting happen without adding unnecessary tension.
+A few simple choices do not kill spontaneity.
+They just help the meeting happen without unnecessary tension.

 Decisions that make a first meeting feel safer.